 - Other necessary information is gathered through a review of the ministry files.
 Copies of some parts of the file may be requested for SNAPP use.
-Any such information will be subject to be stored under the same rules and regulations that MCFD employs.
-(I.E. The copies will be stored in the MCFD Adoption Unit’s file rooms and will be under the supervision of the child (ren)’s adoption social worker.)
+Any such information will be subject to be stored under the same policies that MCFD employs around privacy of information and confidentiality.

 - Scheduling of sessions requires access to the child’s foster home or a suitable alternate location on a regular basis.